 Update every beneficiary designation across your retirement, life insurance, and savings accounts before you retire.
 Beneficiary forms often control how retirement, life insurance, and savings account assets are paid, even if your will says something different.

-Review them with your plan administrator or estate attorney.
+Beneficiary designations can significantly affect how benefits are distributed.
+Consider confirming that these records are current before retirement.
 An outdated form, such as one naming an ex-spouse or a deceased relative, can send your pension survivor benefit or 457(b) balance to the wrong person.

 Review and update: